IO

 def num_channels(self):

-return len(self.light_sources)
+return len(self.sources)

 def cell_stimulus(self, neuron_coordinates, channel_inputs):